 Windows Azure Package Format

 The new package format enables developers to open, edit, and repackage a package on any operating system.
 For example, a CSS developer working in a large team uses a Mac as her primary computer.
-After deploying an application package to a staging account on Windows Azure, she notices a problem in the CSS layout.
+After deploying an application package to a staging account on Azure, she notices a problem in the CSS layout.
 She is able to open the package on her Mac using standard unzip utilities, fix the CSS problem in a text editor, repack the package using standard zip utilities, and redeploy the application to the cloud.
-For more information, see Edit a package in the new format on Linux.

 The new package format also allows developers to edit packages without using the Azure SDK tools.
 For example, a Azure application that has already been deployed connects to an external instance of SQL Server.
 If all of the application instances must be revised to point to another instance of SQL Server, the package revisions can be performed without using the SDK tools.
 A non-developer can download the application package from his team’s internal server, unzip the package, and then change the web application’s web.config file to point to the new SQL Server instance.
 If the application was packaged using Azure SDK 1.6 or earlier, a developer can convert the package from the previous format to the new format using CSPack.
 After making the changes, he can zip up the package in order to repack it, and then update the application deployed on Azure with this new package.